Extensions in Jacobian algebras via punctured skein relations: Extensions from punctured skein relations

 \section{Extensions from punctured skein relations}

 We know from Section \ref{sec:cluster triangles} that non-split triangles in the cluster category $\Cc$ of type $D$ can be found using non-split extensions in $\mmod H$.
-We will use the non-split extensions mentioned in Section \ref{hereditary}.
+We will use the non-split extensions mentioned in Section \ref{hereditary} to determine all possible short exact sequences over a Jacobian algebra arising from the punctured disk.

 Take the algebra $KQ=H$ defined by the triangulation in Figure \ref{Big} (that is again the one defined by the oriented quiver in Section \ref{hereditary}).
-Said algebra is defined as $\End^{op}_{\mathcal{C}}(T)$.
-Denote by $T_i[1] $ the shift of each cluster tilting object summand and use the short notation $i$ for the arc in $ \mathcal{T}$.
-The projective module $P(i)$ corresponds to the arc $\tau^{-1}(i)$ in the geometric realization.
-Recall that $\tau$ acts on arcs by rotating the endpoints and changing tag when the arc is at the puncture, see Figure \ref{categoria}.
+Said algebra is defined as $\End^{op}_{\mathcal{C}}(T)$, where we denote by $T_i[1] $ the shift of each cluster tilting object summand and use the short notation $i$ for the arc in $ \mathcal{T}$.

-Denote an arc of the form $\tau^{-1}(i)$ by $\alpha$, and the module $P(i)$ by $M_{\alpha}$.
-By abuse of notation we will also denote the endpoints of each arc $i \in [1,n-2]$ by $i$, and we complete the list naming clockwise the remaining marked points $n-1$ and $n$ (Figure \ref{Big}).
-Each arc $\alpha$ not at the puncture has endpoints $p,n$, where $p=i+1$.
-If one of the endpoints of $\alpha$ is the puncture, that is for $i \in \{n-1,n \}$, then the other endpoint is $p=n$.
+Recall that the Auslander-Reiten functor $\tau$ acts on arcs by rotating the endpoints counterclockwise and changing tag when the arc is at the puncture while the inverse $\tau^{-1}$ rotates endpoints in the opposite direction, see Figure \ref{categoria} in Section \ref{sec:cluster triangles}.
+Thus the projective module $P(i)$ over $\mathrm{mod} \, H$ corresponds to the arc $\tau^{-1}(i)$ in the geometric realization.

+From now on it is important to remember that each tagged arc (not in $\mathcal{T}$) corresponds to an indecomposable module in $\mathrm{mod} \, H$ as there is a correspondence between arcs not in $\mathcal{T}$ and modules, see \cite[Section 6.4]{S}.